Lebanon default flag

 Registration BodyThe Ministry of Interior is the main registration body.
 (The Ministry of Social Affairs approves registration for organizations working in the field of social affairs, while the Ministry of Youth and Sports does likewise for youth- and sports-related organizations.)

-Approximate NumberAt least 8,500, including at least 200 local branches of international organizations, according to the Ministry of Interior.
+Approximate NumberAt least 8,500 as of 2021, including at least 200 local branches of international organizations, according to the Ministry of Interior.

 Barriers to FormationMandatory notification of association establishment.